-Presentation 4A: Scripting in R - Conditions and For-loops
+Presentation 4A: Scripting in R - Conditions and Loops

 In this section we will learn more about flow control and how to make more complex code constructs in R.